 Clubs and Tribes are encouraged to take advantage of the many meeting rooms and venues on the Mississippi College campus.
-To reserve space, and as part of the event registration process, Clubs and Tribes are to submit their requests to the Office of Student Development via the event registration site found at www.mc.edu/student-life.
-Events are to be submitted 2 weeks prior to the event.
+To reserve space, and as part of the event registration process, Clubs and Tribes are to submit their requests to the Office of Student Engagement via the event registration site found at www.mc.edu/student-life.
+Events are to be submitted according to the dates listed above.
 No last minute events will be accommodated.